mrkkrp/char-menu/README.md

 1. Set variable `char-menu`.
 2. Bind command `char-menu`.

-That's it.

-Variable `char-menu` can be customized via “customize” interface (<kbd>M-x customize-group char-menu RET</kbd>) or set with `setq`.
-That variable should be bound to a list where every element is either a string to insert or sub-menu, which is represented as a list where the first element is header of the sub-menu and the rest is its items.
+Variable `char-menu` can be customized via the “customize” interface (<kbd>M-x customize-group char-menu RET</kbd>) or set with `setq`.
+That variable should be bound to a list where every element is either a string to insert or sub-menu, which is represented as a list where the first element is the header of the sub-menu and the rest is its items.

 Place most frequently needed characters at the beginning of the list.
 Other characters can be organized in categories: “Arrows”, “Greek letters”, “Math symbols”, whatever.
-It's best to keep number of menu items less then 10, because then you will be able to choose character using single key press on home row.
+It's best to keep the number of menu items less then 10, because then you will be able to choose character using single key press on home row.
 You don't need to think about key bindings — the package assigns them for you.

 Usually you want to insert a single character, but there is a need for paired punctuation like “this” or «this».
-Just put these characters together and they will be inserted with point between them.
+Just put these characters together and they will be inserted with point (cursor) between them.
 Wrapping of selected text is also supported.

 As for binding of `char-menu` command, it should be as easy as: